YourRoots by Genomelink

 Children(s):

-In 1857, Virginia Ann Smith entered the world in Jasper County, Texas, United States of America, born to Miles Henry Smith and Mary Settina Polly Williams.
+Virginia Ann Smith was born in 1857 in Jasper County, Texas, United States of America, the child of Miles Henry Smith And Mary Settina Williams.
 In 1870, Virginia Ann Smith resided in Subdivision 23, Jasper, Texas, USA.
 In 1880, Virginia Ann Smith resided in Precinct 1, Jasper, Texas, USA.
 Virginia Ann Smith passed away in 1925 in Homer, Jasper County, Texas, United States of America.

 Find more search results for Virginia Smith